Travel Hacking: What To Book (And Not To Book) Online

 Comparison sites are useful to find good value hire vehicles in the developed world, although a Google search that extends beyond page 1 results will be most effective.
 Relocation RVs, if you can find one that fits your time frame, are always noticeably cheaper than RVs marketed to tourists and travellers.

-Four Things Not To Book Online
+Four Things Not To Book Online1: Hire Vehicles in the Developing World

 1: Hire Vehicles in the Developing World